ilg-physics-ucsb/physics6-manual/6CL/Lab4.md

 ## Cobalt-60

 Cobalt-60 is a radioactive isotope of Cobalt.
 It has a half-life of 5.27 years.
 It eventually decays into the stable element Nickel-60.
-The decay scheme for Co-60 is shown in Figure 3.
-You can see in this figure how Co-60 emits two different energy beta particles.
+The decay scheme for Co-60 is shown in [Fi](#Fi-co60).
+You can see in [Fi](#Fi-co60) how Co-60 emits two different energy beta particles.
 This transmutes the nucleus into that of Ni-60 but it its excited state.
 To get to the most stable ground state the excited nuclear will emit gamma rays, each time lowering its energy, finally becoming stable Ni-60.

-::: Figure
+:::Figure co60 xl
 ![*Co-60 decay scheme.
 This figure shows how Co-60 decays into Ni-60.
 First it emits a 0.318 MeV beta particle.
 From there it emits two successive gamma rays with energies 1.173MeV and 1.332 MeV.*](imgs/Lab4/co60.gif)

 From [HyperPhysics.com](http://hyperphysics.phy-astr.gsu.edu/hbase/Nuclear/betaex.html)